• Skip to primary navigation

 using pin 2 of IC 555 to interrupt its oscillatory frequency

-In our earlier discussions we learned how the pulse generation of a IC 555 could be controlled through pin 4.
+In our earlier discussions I have explained how the pulse generation of a IC 555 could be controlled through pin 4.

 Now we will see how the same may be achieved through pin 2 of the IC as shown above.